 Between the years 1980 and 2045 – a 65-year period – we will have lost more species of plants and animals than have been lost in the last 65 million years, the documentary points out.

-This in and of itself is a sign of ecosystem collapse.
-Because all species on the planet are interdependent on other species, each extinction can cause a whole series of other extinctions.
+Because all species on the planet are interdependent, each extinction can cause a whole series of other extinctions.

-But the folks at Deep Green Resistance aren’t looking to wind or solar power to save us from economic destruction.
+The folks at Deep Green Resistance aren’t looking to wind or solar to save us from economic destruction.
 “No combination of alternative miracle fuels – biodiesel, ethanol, nuclear, solar, or used french fry oil – is going to allow us to keep our happy motoring society going,” Jensen said.

 They are tired of green energy rhetoric and mainstream environmental movements, which focus on making “better” consumer choices.